the-write-one/Git_Tutorial/README.md

 # Cloning GitHub Repositories and Creating Pull Requests

+Learn to use the GitHub web application and Git command line tools to clone a Git repository, make changes and create a pull request for merging your changes into the source project.

+## Pre-requisites

+The following software and tools are used:

+1. Chrome browser (version 85.0.4183.121).
+You can use a browser of your choice to download Git.

+2. Windows 10™ operating system.

+## Logging into GitHub

+1. Open the link [https://github.com/] in your web browser.

+> If you don't have a GitHub account, follow the link [https://github.com/join] to sign up.

 - [Installing Git](Installing_Git.md) <br> This tutorial is intended for novice Git users and guides you through the step-by-step Git Setup Wizard.
 You will need to install Git to use the command line tool.

 - [Setting Up SSH Key](SSH_Key.md) <br> Procedures to generate, set up an SSH key and use it with a GitHub account.